trognlien/UEDGE/README.md

 # Getting started
-The easiest way to try out UEDGE is to download a static executable that should run on any Linux system; see the link to the executable.
-The second method is to download the UEDGE source files, and then build a Python version or a Basis version.
+The easiest way to try out UEDGE is to download a static executable that should run on any Linux system; see the link to the executable [see uedge_executable].
+The second method is to download the UEDGE source files, and then build a Python version or a Basis version (see uedge_source).

 # How to get involved and contribute
 Sent email to one of the developers listed below expressing your interest in modifying or developing packages